Tydax/the-giant-plant-eater/content/posts/griddle-scones.md

 author: Graham

 ---
 _My mum would often make these scones, and we would enjoy them for breakfast fresh from the griddle.
-I have adapted the recipe for a plan- based diet.
+I have adapted the recipe for a plant- based diet.
 It is an easy adapt using vegan margarine and plant-based milk.
 I often use Flora buttery for baking but there are plenty of margarines out there to choose from._

 ![](/content/images/img_20200730_121648.jpg)